-To ensure that workstations and other computer systems that may be used to send, receive, store or access EPHI are only used in a secure and legitimate manner, Workforce members who, and workstations and other computer systems that are used to, send, receive, store and access EPHI must comply with the Covered Entity Computer Use Employee Handout, a copy of which is attached hereto.
+To ensure that workstations and other computer systems that may be used to send, receive, store or access ePHI are only used in a secure and legitimate manner, Workforce members who, and workstations and other computer systems that are used to, send, receive, store and access ePHI must comply with the Covered Entity Computer Use Employee Handout, a copy of which is attached hereto.

 The Covered Entity Monitoring of Workstation Use

 Workforce members that use the Covered Entity information systems and workstation assets should have no expectation of privacy.
-To appropriately manage its information system assets and enforce appropriate security measures, the Covered Entity may log, review, or monitor any data (EPHI and non-EPHI) stored or transmitted on its information system assets.
+To appropriately manage its information system assets and enforce appropriate security measures, the Covered Entity may log, review, or monitor any data (ePHI and non-ePHI) stored or transmitted on its information system assets.

 Removal of Workforce Members Privileges